 How do you create an office alcohol policy?

-Start by acknowledging the pitfalls of drinking on the job.
-Alcohol should be off limits in any industry where there is a high probability of causing serious injury to oneself or others, such as healthcare, construction and transportation.
-But even in industries where employees aren’t making life-and-death decisions, consumption of alcohol at work can result in absenteeism, increased healthcare costs, injuries or accidents on the job, and damage to equipment or products, according to the National Council on Alcoholism and Drug Dependence (NCADD).
+To create an office alcohol policy, start by acknowledging the potential risks of allowing employees to drink while on the job or in the office.
+Alcohol should be off-limits in any industry where there is a high probability of causing serious injury to oneself or others, such as healthcare, construction and transportation.
+But even in industries where employees aren’t making life-and-death decisions, consuming alcohol at work can have several repercussions, including absenteeism, increased healthcare costs, injuries or accidents on the job, and damage to equipment or products.

-The impaired judgment that comes with alcohol use can also lower productivity, loosen inhibitions and result in all sorts of bad behavior.
+The impaired judgment that comes from alcohol consumption can also lower productivity, loosen inhibitions and result in inappropriate behavior.

-“Employees who become impaired are more likely to say or do things that could lead to claims of a hostile work environment,” said Robert Dominguez, assistant general counsel and human resources consultant for Engage PEO.
+“Employees who become impaired are more likely to say or do things that could lead to claims of a hostile work environment,” said Robert Dominguez, corporate counsel for Ember Education.
 “We’ve all heard horror stories about things that happen at company holiday parties.
 Now imagine that scenario every Friday or every day.”

-If, after examining all the potential hazards, you decide that drinking at the office is still worth exploring, here are some best practices.
+If, after examining the potential risks, you decide that drinking at the office is worth exploring, follow these steps: